sparra/docker-pyinstaller/README.md

 # PyInstaller Docker Images

-**cdrx/pyinstaller-linux** and **cdrx/pyinstaller-windows** are a pair of Docker containers to ease compiling Python applications to binaries / exe files.
+**batonogov/pyinstaller-linux** and **batonogov/pyinstaller-windows** are a pair of Docker containers to ease compiling Python applications to binaries / exe files.

-Current PyInstaller version used: 3.6.
+Current PyInstaller version used:
+- 4.2 for Python 3.9
+- 3.6 for Python 2.7

 ## Tags

-`cdrx/pyinstaller-linux` and `cdrx/pyinstaller-windows` both have two tags, `:python2` and `:python3` which you can use depending on the requirements of your project. `:latest` points to `:python3`
+`batonogov/pyinstaller-linux` and `batonogov/pyinstaller-windows` both have two tags, `:python3` and `:python2` which you can use depending on the requirements of your project. `:latest` points to `:python3`

+The `:python3` tag runs Python 3.9.

 The `:python2` tags run Python 2.7.

-The `:python3` tag runs Python 3.7.

 ## Usage